How I built my dividend portfolio

 Here are just a few of them:

 - Dividends are easy to understand.
 I invest, I stay invested, and I get paid for doing so.
 Pretty simple.
-It’s tangible money I see coming into my account every month.
-It’s money that grows over time thanks to reinvested dividends.
-It’s money we can use (eventually) to pay for any expenses we need.
+It’s tangible money I see coming into my account every month from my Canadian stocks and U.S. stocks.
+It’s money that grows over time thanks to reinvested dividends and new dividend increases.
+It’s real money we can use (eventually) to pay for any expenses we need.

 - Dividends can help fight inflation.
 As consumer prices rise, as the cost of living rises, the companies that deliver our products and services rise along with them.
 Many of companies I own have a habit of increasing their dividends over time given they are making more cash every year.
 Some companies are making so much cash they can afford to raise their dividend every year.
-Those are the companies I try and invest in.
-When was the last time you worked, did nothing, got paid AND got a raise in the same year?
+Those are the companies I try and invest in: dividend growth companies.

 - Canadian dividend paying stocks are tax-efficient.
-With my RRSP full of many U.S. assets including U.S. ETFs like these ones (e.g., VTI), I tend to keep Canadian dividend paying stocks in my TFSA and inside my non-registered account.
+I tend to keep Canadian dividend paying stocks in my TFSA and inside my non-registered account.
 In a taxable account Canadian dividend paying stocks are eligible for a dividend tax credit from our government.
 This means taxation on dividends are favourable, it is a lower form of tax; lower than employment income and interest income.

 Why index investing?